All In Accessibility Standards

 DC 6.
 Monitoring and Continuous Improvement

-These standards provide guidance on managing digital accessibility both in the short and long term.
+These Standards provide guidance on managing digital accessibility both in the short and long term.
 They outline how to assess your current level, track progress over time, and ensure staff have the right skills and awareness.
 They also cover working effectively with third parties and communicating your organisation’s accessibility standards clearly to visitors.

 DC 6.01 Digital Accessibility Staff Training